Freedom of Information (FOI)

-For example, reasons for denying access to information held by the City of Kelowna are generally related to the protection of:
+For example, reasons for denying access to information held by the City are generally related to the protection of:

-If you do not get access to all information you requested, you will be advised of the reasons and the provision(s) of the Act on which you have been denied full access.
-If you are not satisfied with how the City responds to your FOI request, you have the right to ask the Information and Privacy Commissioner of British Columbia to review the City’s response.
+If you don’t get access to all the information you requested, you will be advised of the reasons and the provision(s) of the Act on which you have been denied full access.
+If you’re not satisfied with how the City responds to your FOI request, you have the right to ask the Information and Privacy Commissioner of British Columbia to review the City’s response.

-When an individual makes an FOI request to the City of Kelowna, their personal information is protected and is not made public.
+When an individual makes an FOI request to the City, their personal information is protected and isn’t made public.

 The personal information must only be used for the purpose it was collected or for a use consistent with the reason it was collected.
 We may also use or disclose personal information in other ways, but only if we have legal authority to do so.
 We have security arrangements to protect personal information from unauthorized use or disclosure.